calculix/cae/README.md

 # How to use

-Despite of your operating system it is recommended to use the source code - just call [ccx_cae.py](ccx_cae.py) from terminal.
-Otherwise you may [download binaries](https://github.com/imirzov/ccx_cae/releases), extract archive and run *ccx_cae* or *ccx_cae.exe*.
+Despite of your operating system it is recommended to use the source code - simply call [ccx_cae.py](ccx_cae.py) from terminal.
+Otherwise you may [download binaries](https://github.com/imirzov/ccx_cae/releases).
+CacluliX CAE is portable software and doesn't need to be installed.
+Just extract archive and run *ccx_cae* or *ccx_cae.exe*.
+Don't forget to make all binaries executable.

     multiplatform: python3 ccx_cae.py
     in Linux: ./ccx_cae
     in Windows: ./ccx_cae.exe

-Pass name of your INP model as a '--mesh' argument to open it at start:
+Pass name of your INP file as an argument to open it at start.
+Arguments '--model' and '-m' are the same:

+    multiplatform:
+        python3 ccx_cae.py --model=your_model.inp
-    multiplatform: python3 ccx_cae.py --mesh=your_model.inp
+        python3 ccx_cae.py -m=your_model.inp
-    in Linux: ./ccx_cae --mesh=your_model.inp
+    in Linux:
+        ./ccx_cae --model=your_model.inp
+        ./ccx_cae -m=your_model.inp
-    in Windows: ./ccx_cae.exe --mesh=your_model.inp
+    in Windows:
+        ./ccx_cae.exe --model=your_model.inp
+        ./ccx_cae.exe -m=your_model.inp

-To create release binaries files use commands:
+Create release binaries with command:

     pyinstaller ccx_cae.py